 In effect, investors must now seek EIS relief in a company from the start.
 It is difficult to obtain EIS relief when making an additional investment in a company where the investor already holds shares.

-Any EIS investors’ shareholding has always been restricted to 30% of the total.
-Now an investor only gets EIS relief for the additional investment if:
+Any EIS investor’s shareholding has always been restricted to 30% of the company’s total issued share capital.
+Now an investor only gets EIS relief for additional investment if:

 - Where those shares are subscriber shares.

 Investors can no longer invest in a company that has been trading for more than 7 years.
 Clearly this change restricts investment opportunities for older companies.
 There are a couple of exceptions: e.g. if the investment